 Events in October

-Dia de la Raza (Columbus Day).
-October 12th here is much the same as it is in the United States, in that it is an official holiday (Colombians get the day off work, too) that most people don't pay much attention to.
+Día de la Raza, Nationwide (October 12).
+Columbus Day is much the same as it is in the United States, in that it's an official holiday (Colombians get the day off work, too) that most people don't pay much attention to.
 Keep in mind that some businesses may be closed.

-Halloween.
-October 31st is also similar to the United States in that parents typically dress up their children.
+HalloweenNationwide (October 31).
+Halloween is also similar to the United States in that parents dress up their children.
 However, trick-or-treating from house to house isn't as common here (parents typically take their kids to shopping malls or stores to ask for candy).
-Visitors should be pleased to know that in the big cities (particularly Medellín) you can find many options for costume parties at local bars and discos.
-These are typically multi-day affairs, too, as All Saints Day is celebrated on the 1st of November, so many Colombians have three-day weekends over these holidays.
+Visitors should be pleased to know that in the big cities (particularly Medellín), you can find many options for costume parties at local bars and discos.
+These are often multiday affairs, too, as All Saints Day is celebrated on November 1, so many Colombians have three-day weekends over these holidays.

 Traveling to Colombia in October?
-Check out these great itinerary ideas.
+Check out these great itineraries

-Colombia's Amazon Rainforest & Canyon Tour.
+Colombia's Amazon Rainforest & Canyon Tour - 8 Days.
 Colombia's Amazon region is particularly well-suited for visiting in October, given the low water levels and ease of access to more nature reserves.
 What does this mean?
 Better wildlife viewing and more to explore.

 More Helpful Information